risingwavelabs/risingwave-operator/README.md

 #### LoadBalancer

-For EKS/GCP and some other Kubernetes provided by cloud vendors, we can expose the Service to the public network with a load balancer on the cloud.
+For EKS/GKE and some other Kubernetes services provided by cloud vendors, we can expose the Service to the public network with a load balancer on the cloud.
 We can simply achieve this by setting the service type to `LoadBalancer`, by setting the following field: